 A personal statement, up to three pages in length and written in the applicant's own words, is required.
 The personal statement is an applicant's opportunity to promote and personalize their application, highlighting accomplishments that may not otherwise be addressed in other areas of the application.

 Applicants may supplement their application with a Diversity Statement.
 This optional statement does not replace the Personal Statement, but is intended to provide the Faculty Admissions Committee with additional background information.
 The Admissions Committee may consider applicants' race or ethnicity, socio-economic background, geographic background, religious affiliations, gender identity or expression, military experience, hardships, sexual orientation, and unique life experiences.
 The Diversity Statement should not exceed two pages.

-Applicants who wish to transfer from another law school approved by the American Bar Association must follow the same application procedure as an initial admission applicant.
-In addition, transfer applicants must have completed at least 24 credit hours of law study, but not more than one-half of their law program prior to admission to Loyola.
+Applicants who wish to transfer from another law school approved by the American Bar Association must follow the same application procedure as an initial admissions applicant.
+In addition, transfer applicants must have completed at least 15 credit hours of law study, but not more than one-half of their law program prior to admission to Loyola.
 Two letters of recommendation are required; one letter of recommendation must be written by a current law school professor.
 An official law school transcript, letter of good standing, and written explanation for transferring must accompany the application.
 Transfer applicants who have been academically dismissed, or those on scholastic probation, are not eligible for admission to the College of Law.

 In addition to a bar examination, there are character, fitness, and other qualifications for admission to the bar in every U.S. jurisdiction.
 Certain character and fitness issues may preclude bar admission.
 Applicants are encouraged to determine the requirements for any jurisdiction in which they intend to seek admission by contacting the jurisdiction.
 Addresses for all relevant agencies are available through the National Conference of Bar Examiners.